theosoka/recommender-system/README.md

 recommendation-system
 ==============================

-practical part for my bachelor thesis at PJATK, using data from spotify
+practical part for my bachelor thesis at PJATK, using data from lastfm&spotify

 Project Organization
 ------------